-Jo is a self-taught, award-winning British screenwriter, director and now, author, who gained her first broadcast credit when she created and wrote one of CBBC’s most ambitious productions in history, the action packed-fantasy, SPIRIT WARRIORS starring Jessica Henwick (THE MATRIX 4, GAME OF THRONES) and Benedict Wong (DOCTOR STRANGE, MARCO POLO).
-The show was the UK’s first TV drama series to star a predominately East Asian cast, with Jo being the first East Asian person - man or woman - to have created a UK drama series.
+Jo is an award-winning British-Chinese screenwriter, director, and author and the first East Asian person to have created a UK drama series CBBC’s most ambitious production in history, the action packed-fantasy, SPIRIT WARRIORS starring Jessica Henwick (THE MATRIX 4, LOVE AND MONSTERS) and Benedict Wong (DOCTOR STRANGE, MARCO POLO).
+The ground-breaking show was the UK’s first TV drama series to star a predominately East Asian cast.

 In 2010, Jo was named Winner of the Women In Film and Television’s ‘NEW TALENT’ Award.
 She was also nominated for the Cultural Diversity Network's ‘BEST BREAKTHROUGH PRODUCTION TALENT’ Award, with Spirit Warriors in the running for ‘BEST CHILDREN'S PROGRAMME’ at the 2011 Broadcast Award’s.
 Jo was also named one of the Top Ten Outstanding Young Chinese People in the UK, and presented with the Big Ben Award for ‘OUTSTANDING ACHIEVEMENT BY A CHINESE WOMAN IN THE UK FILM AND TELEVISION INDUSTRY’.

 In addition to writing, Jo also directs.
 Her first short film ISOLATION 9 won best film at the Buffalo San Film Festival.
 She followed this up with MONKEY NUT TALES which was chosen by Film London for their prestigious PULSE strand.
 The short film debuted at the Times BFI London Film Festival.

 Jo suffers from MCS (Multiple Chemical Sensitivities), a debilitating condition she has developed over the last few years which has left her mostly housebound.
 Unfortunately, it is still not officially recognized in the UK despite the World Health Organisation listing it as a physical disability.
 There is currently no help for sufferers of MCS in the UK.
 Despite the wrench life has thrown at her, Jo started to write and publish books.